nodejs/node/doc/api/cli.md

 Node.js options that are allowed are in the following list.
-If an option supports both --XX and --no-XX variants, they are both supported but only the default is included in the list below.
+If an option supports both --XX and --no-XX variants, they are both supported but only one is included in the list below.

 <!-- node-options-node start -->